thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 - --minify --format lua` (This prints minified lua to stdout)

+## Specifying custom labels & titles

+Normally, shrinko8 will take the label and title (if any) from the input cart, same as pico8 does.

+However, it is also possible to override the label from a custom 128x128 screenshot via `--label <path>` and the title via `--title "some title"`

 ## Reading exported formats

 Shrinko8 can also read (but only read) exported carts: